 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide great returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.

 Looking for alternatives to Thermo Fisher Scientific?
 It takes more than great companies to build a fortune for the future.
 Learn the basic financial habits of millionaires next door and get focused stock ideas in our free report, "3 Stocks That Will Help You Retire Rich."
 Click here for instant access to this free report.

 Add Thermo Fisher Scientific to My Watchlist.

-At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
+Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-Motley Fool newsletter services have recommended buying shares of Thermo Fisher Scientific.
+The Motley Fool recommends Thermo Fisher Scientific.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.